cchery101/haml/doc-src/SASS_CHANGELOG.md

 #### @for

-The `@for` directive Loop over a set of numbers defining the current number into the variable specified for each loop.
+The `@for` directive loops over a set of numbers in sequence, defining the current number into the variable specified for each loop.
+The `through` keyword means that the last iteration will include the number, the `to` keyword means that it will stop just before that number.

     @for !x from 1px through 5px
       .border-#{!x}